 That quote from Walter Lippmann highlights the negative side of groupthink – one which can have a significant impact for companies.
 In the current climate, where organisations need to adapt quickly, the ability to make informed and accurate decisions is vitally important.

-The impact of a lack of cognitive diversity can be huge: from Arcadia Group’s “failure to notice how retail was changing” to one expert saying that groupthink impacted the UK’s preparedness for a pandemic, there’s no shortage of examples of the impact of poor decisions.
+The impact of a lack of cognitive diversity can be huge: from Arcadia Group’s “failure to notice how retail was changing” to one expert saying that groupthink impacted the UK’s preparedness for a pandemic, there is no shortage of examples of groupthink and the impact of poor decisions.

-How can businesses learn from these errors and reap the benefits that come with better cognitive diversity?
+How can businesses learn from these errors and reap the benefits that come with better cognitive diversity within teams?

 Psychologist Irving Janis was among the first people to really focus on the impact of groupthink.
 He defined it as: